St. Peter's Church (Melaka)

-The St. Peter's Church (Gereja St. Peter) is a church in Melaka City, Melaka, Malaysia.
-It is the oldest functioning Roman Catholic Church in Malaysia.
+St. Peter's Church (Gereja St. Peter) is a church in Melaka City, Melaka, Malaysia.
+It is the oldest functioning Roman Catholic church in Malaysia and the third largest catholic church in Melaka City after the Church of St. Francis Xavier (Melaka) and St. Theresa's Church (Melaka) in Gajah Berang, a district located north from St Peter's church.

 History

 The Portuguese occupation of Melaka ended when Melaka fell to the Dutch in 1641.
 This was followed by period of persecutions of the Catholics in Melaka by the Dutch.
 Churches were destroyed and Catholics were not permitted to have their own cemeteries or even pray in their homes.
 Priests were also forbidden from administering their flocks.
-The war of the Spanish Succession resulted in an alliance formed between the Portuguese and the Dutch in 1703.
+The War of the Spanish Succession resulted in an alliance formed between the Portuguese and the Dutch in 1703.
 This resulted in the Dutch adopting a softer stance towards the Portuguese Catholics.
-After years of persecutions, a piece of land was donated by a Dutch convert and the St. Peter's Church was built in 1710.
+After years of persecutions, a piece of land was donated by a Dutch convert named Maryber Franz Amboer in the District of Saba in which the first priest, Fr.
+Domingos Monteiro, named it after the patron saint of fishermen for the Portuguese Catholic and thus St. Peter's Church was built in 1710.

+Above the front balcony of the presbytery, the Republic of Portugal crest was worked into the masonry of the façade as it was built using funds sent for the overseas missions of the Portuguese, which included Goa and Macau.
+For about a century, there were few changes made to the grounds of the Church of St Peter — the Sacristan's quarter was built, a small hall for functions added alongside the presbytery and the field leveled and turned into a car park.
+Subsequently, a parish hall was erected on a large portion of the car park and extensive restoration of the church was undertaken to mark its tercentenary celebration in 2010.
+Recently, landscaping was done to beautify the grounds, and modern amenities were put in place in the church.

+St Peter's was a Portuguese mission church for almost three centuries, served by 64 priests from Portugal, Goa, and Macau, It only came under the ecclesial jurisdiction of the Bishops of the Portuguese Missions after the country's independence in 1957.

+In 2024, a marble statue of St Micheal was donated by Catholics from Singapore and now stands in the garden next to the right transept of the church.